-I’m posting this alone today to draw attention to this horrific issue and to draw attention to a bill in the US congress that would put an end to it.
+I’m posting this alone today to draw attention to this horrific issue and to draw attention to a bill in the

 congress-would-eliminate-class.html